inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 #### CREATE AN RDD
-The `.rdd` method converts a spark DataFrame into and rdd.
+The `.rdd` method converts a Spark DataFrame into and rdd.
 ```python
 rdd = df_green \
     .select('lpep_pickup_datetime', 'PULocationID', 'total_amount') \